Avenue Ledru Rollin

-Ledru-Rollin Avenue is a street situated in the neighbourhoods of Quinze-Vingts of the 12th arrondissement and Sainte-Marguerite and Roquette of the 11th arrondissement of Paris.
+The Avenue Ledru-Rollin is a street situated in the neighbourhoods of Quinze-Vingts of the 12th arrondissement and Sainte-Marguerite and Roquette of the 11th arrondissement of Paris.

 Location

-Ledru-Rollin Avenue is a broad thoroughfare of about 1.5 kilometres in length which unites the Austerlitz Bridge to the Town Hall of the 11th arrondissement, at Leon Blum Square (Place Léon Blum).
-Its initial orientation is North-East, but Ledru-Rollin Avenue eventually curves towards the North.
-The entire boulevard is bordered by trees on both sides, and it passes through the three main east-west arteries of the 12th arrondissement: Avenue Daumesnil, the rue de Charenton and the rue du Faubourg-Saint-Antoine, the last of which marks the border between the 12th and the 11th arrondissements.
+The Avenue Ledru-Rollin is a broad thoroughfare of about 1.5 kilometres in length which unites the Pont d'Austerlitz to the Town Hall of the 11th arrondissement, at the Place Léon Blum.
+Its initial orientation is north-east, but it eventually curves towards the north.
+The entire avenue is bordered by trees on both sides, and it passes through the three main east-west arteries of the 12th arrondissement: the Avenue Daumesnil, the Rue de Charenton and the Rue du Faubourg-Saint-Antoine, the last of which marks the border between the 12th and the 11th arrondissements.
 Most of the buildings on the avenue date from the 19th and 20th centuries, and some of them are quite distinguished.